Training for a First Marathon in Six Months Time

 Thanks again!

 As you see, a happy user.
 And once you can do 30 minutes non-stop you'd be better prepared to take on the challenge of a marathon running program.

-Although I still wouldn't recommend it, there are programs available that get you to the starting line in as little as four months.
+I am not going to lie.
 It won't be pretty, but with a run/walking strategy during the race and plenty of dedication over the next six months you can finish a marathon (without aiming for a time).

 Hope this helps.